libical/libical/doc/UsingLibical.md

    For example, `icalcomponent_as_ical_string_r()` does the same thing as `icalcomponent_as_ical_string()`, except you now have control of the string buffer it returns.

+#### 5.5.1 Reference Counting
+Some special types are managed using reference counting, in particular:
+- `icalattach`
+- `struct icalrecurrencetype`

+Just as any other object they are allocated using any of the `*_new*()` functions, e.g.
+- `icalrecurrencetype_new_from_string()`
+- `icalattach_new_from_data()`

+When an object is returned by one of these constructor functions, its reference counter is set to 1.

+The reference counter can be modified using:
+- `*_ref()` – to increase the counter.
+- `*_unref()` – to decrease the counter.

+The object is automatically deallocated when the reference counter reaches 0.
+No explicit `*_free()` functions exist for these types.

+When such objects are passed to functions as arguments, it is the task of the function being called to manage the reference counter, not of the caller.
+If a pointer to an object is returned by a function other than the constructor functions, it is the task of the calling function rather than of the returning function to manage the reference counter.

 ### 5.6 Error Handling